industrial-optimization-group/DESDEO/docs/explanation/parsing_and_evaluating.md

 - `surrogate_paths`: Paths to surrogate files stored on disk.
 Given as a python dict with objective, constraint or extra function symbols as keys and the corresponding surrogate paths as values of the dict.
 The surrogate file path can be given as either a string of the path or a `pathlib.Path` object.
+This is an optional argument and if not defined, the evaluator uses surrogate models in the problem object, if available.

 With these arguments we can then import and initialize the evaluator.